BYD Auto: Yangwang

+Linghui

+Linghui (领汇汽车) is BYD's fifth brand, established specifically to serve the taxi and ride-hailing markets.
+The marque was created to strategically separate BYD's fleet operations from its consumer vehicles.
+Linghui operates independently from the main brand, featuring its own dedicated logo and distinct sales channels.
+Linghui's initial product lineup consists entirely of rebadged existing BYD models.

 Commercial vehicles

 Light commercial vehicles and taxis

 The BYD e6, first introduced in 2009 as the first battery electric vehicle from BYD, is predominantly marketed as a taxi.
 It has been used as a taxi in many cities in China, Europe, and other Asian countries, as well as in fleets for ride-sharing apps.
 BYD also offers battery electric panel vans and windowed vans such as the T3/ETP3 and V3, and a plug-in hybrid pickup truck, the BYD Shark.